Advocating for the sustainable futures of Eastern Aleutian communities for generations to come.

 ADVOCATE FOR THE FUTURE.

-Recent data does not suggest that the South Alaska Peninsula Salmon Fishery is the primary or even secondary reason for poor chum returns to The Arctic-Yukon-Kuskokwim (AYK) Region.
-Even so, fishermen took voluntary actions last season to minimize any potential for impact, small as it may be, on AYK chums.
+Recent data does not support the claim that the South Alaska Peninsula Salmon Fishery is a primary driver of poor chum returns to the Arctic–Yukon–Kuskokwim (AYK) region.
+Even so, fishermen took voluntary steps last season to further reduce any potential impact on AYK-bound chum.

 RESEARCH, DATA & MEDIA